The most important factor affecting the performance of this microphone is the calibration of the two inductors.

-So I have elected to compare the 'performance' against a known published specification for a commercial microphone -- in this case the new (2014) Rode NT1.
+So I have elected to compare the 'performance' against a known published specification for a commercial microphone -- in this case the series 4 (black) Rode NT1.

 The RF.AMX10(v.5.0) has a self noise figure of around 12dB(A).
 The signal to noise ratio (S/N ratio) of the microphone is thus c.82dB.